 Change the coding of bit_depth_minus8 and min_qp_prime_ts_minus4 from ue(v) to u(3) and u(6), respectively.

+In the first revision of this contribution, experiment results for proposed aspect #8 is added.
+It shows that the removal of uek(v) in the ALF syntax table have 0.02% and 0.01% for each components for AI and RA configurations, respectively.

 Proposal 1: on definition of subpicture